 Before going into the details we will outline the main idea in the proof.
 The first step in the proof is to relabel the source and target balls to X and Y to avoid confusion, that is, we write $f: X \to Y$ where $X = Y = B^4$.
 Note that f fails to be a homeomorphism to begin with because of its inverse sets and, obviously, the ones with largest diameter are the most offensive.
 Since we are assuming that the collection of inverse sets is null, there are at most finitely many largest inverse sets and we can work on each separately.
-The idea is to look at a small neighborhood of such a largest inverse set $f^{-1}(y)$ in X, to implant it photographically in a tiny ball U around its image point $y \in Y$ and then to taper the original f into this little photograph by similar tricks as in Brown's proof of the Schoenflies theorem.
-What this step accomplishes is to get rid of one largest inverse set but it turns out that there's price to pay: although we start with a function what we'll end up with is only a relation.

-$^{{}^{4}}$ Recall that a subset is nowhere dense if its closure has empty interior.
+4Recall that a subset is nowhere dense if its closure has empty interior.

-Figure 28: Modifying the graph of the Cantor function.
+Figure 31: Modifying the graph of the Cantor function.